Authored by the expert who managed and guided the team behind the South Korea Property Pack

 What is the 5-year property price forecast for Busan as of 2026?

-As of January 2026, Busan residential property prices are expected to rise by roughly 15% to 25% cumulatively over the next five years, assuming no severe recession and gradual rate easing over time.
+As of early 2026, residential property prices in Busan are expected to grow by a cumulative 15 to 25% over the next five years (2026 to 2031) in the base case, assuming no severe recession and a gradual easing of interest rates over the period.

 Which areas in Busan will have the best price growth over the next 5 years?

-The top three areas in Busan expected to deliver the best price growth over the next five years are Haeundae-gu (especially Marine City, Centum City, and Jwa-dong), Suyeong-gu (Namcheon-dong and Gwangalli), and neighborhoods benefiting from the North Port Redevelopment in central Busan.
+Over the next five years, the areas in Busan most likely to deliver the strongest property price growth are Haeundae-gu (Marine City, Centum City, and Jung-dong), Suyeong-gu (Namcheon-dong and Gwangan-dong), and the North Port redevelopment-adjacent zones in the old city center.

 What property type will give the best return in Busan over 5 years as of 2026?